 If you were to create a slogan for your life, what would the slogan be?

-Rally Together like Your Favorite Musician
+Rally Together like Your Favorite Band

 During her tour, before the curtains go up, Rhianna has her team lock hands in solidarity and raise them up while yelling out a rallying cry.
 Coldplay’s entire band goes quiet for a minute and gives a gigantic group hug.
 Justin Timberlake gets everyone together to do a quick shot of tequila.